PrinceV007/cicd/README.md

 Hello, This is Shreyashi.

-Push the changes to your GitHub fork.
+Push the changes to your GitHub fork.git status

+this line is now added